-Seasons of hardship often feel to me like I’m being picked up by my feet and turned upside down, causing the things that I’ve been clinging onto tightly for security to fall away.
+Seasons of hardship often feel to me like I’m getting picked up by my feet and turned upside down, causing the things I’ve been clinging onto tightly for security to fall away.
 Things I didn’t even know had become my security.
 And I am left with a clearer picture of the One who is holding me tight.

 The One who will never drop me from His hands.

 The most beautiful thing I’ve noticed over the years is that as God reminds me, again and again, that He is all I need, He does so gently and with great compassion.

 He never shames me for my heartache, big or small.
 He doesn’t shame me for holding onto the wrong things.